DuncanRitchie/blog/src/content/posts/2024/us-voters-flip-a-coin.md

 	Trump fans threatened to hang him for that.
 </p>
 <p>The Trump campaign (via “comedian” Tony Hinchcliffe) called Puerto Rico a “floating island of garbage”.</p>
+<p>Attacks on transgender rights have been a major feature of Republican politics across the USA.</p>
+<p>I expect the Republicans to be even more pro-Israel and anti-Palestine than Joe Biden.
+Gaza and the West Bank may be fully subsumed into Israel.</p>
+<p>Trump’s handling of the Covid-19 pandemic was so cavalier, he caught it himself.</p>
+<p>Expect abortion to be a lot harder to access.</p>
+<p>Tax breaks and reduced regulations on fossil fuel corporations will accelerate global warming.</p>
+<p>Trump would install judges friendly to himself and other criminals.</p>
+<p>Newspapers may not report on his misdeeds for fear of retaliation.
+Jeff Bezos has already prevented the Washington Post from endorsing Harris.
+Likewise the Los Angeles Times with its owner Patrick Soon-Shiong.</p>
+<p>My friends in the USA call him a fascist.
+People who have worked with him call him a fascist.
+Experts in fascism call him a fascist.</p>

 </div>